 '''

 program fortran_test

 use fruit

 use <your_component_unit_name>

 implicit none

 logical ok

 ! initialize fruit

 call init_fruit

 ! run tests

-call test_name_1

-call test_name_2

-! compile summary and finalize fruit

-call fruit_summary

-call fruit_finalize

-call is_all_successful(ok)

-if (.not. ok) then

-call exit(1)

-endif

-end program fortran_test

 '''

 Please refer to the FRUIT documentation for more information.

 Adding a BLT unit test

 After writing a unit test, we add it to the project's build system by first generating an executable for the test using the blt_add_executable() macro.
 We then register the test using the blt_add_test() macro.